Looking for more data? We've identified these links to useful data sets and data-rich sites.

 Industry sales, payroll, establishments and employment

-The Minnesota Department of Employment and Economic Development (DEED) Job Vacancy Survey identifies the number, location, occupation, industry, wage and other characteristics of open-for-hire job vacancies.
+Job Vacancy Survey data identifying the number, location, occupation, industry, wage and other characteristics of open-for-hire job vacancies.
+Provided by DEED.

 Labor force projections

-Minnesota State Demographic Center provides quick access to labor force projections 2000-2035 by county, region, and for the state overall.
+Quick access to labor force projections 2000-2035 by county, region, and for the state overall.
+Provided by the Minnesota State Demographic Center.

 Occupations in demand

-The Minnesota Department of Employment and Economic Development (DEED) compiles a list of occupations that are most in demand by region and for the state overall.
+A list of occupations that are most in demand by region and for the state overall.
+Provided by DEED.

 Price of government

-Minnesota Management and Budget, a state agency, provides regular reports on the price of state and local government for Minnesota residents.
+Regular reports on the price of state and local government for Minnesota residents.
+Provided by Minnesota Management and Budget, a state agency.

 Purchasing power profile

-The University of Wisconsin-Milwaukee Employment and Training Institute provides purchasing power data for common consumer items by zip code for 100 metropolitan areas, including the Minneapolis-St. Paul 11-county area.
+Purchasing power data for common consumer items by zip code for 100 metropolitan areas, including the Minneapolis-St. Paul 11-county area.
 Uses Decennial Census and consumer expenditure survey data to construct estimates.
+Provided by the University of Wisconsin-Milwaukee Employment and Training Institute.

 The Brookings Institution (MetroMonitor)